woman's divorce

 Child Support in North Dakota:

-Both parents are responsible for the education and support of their children until the age of 19 or until a child graduates from high school, whichever occurs first.
+Both parents are responsible for the education and support of their children until the age of 19 or until a child completes high school, whichever occurs first.
 A child support obligation ceases if the child no longer resides with the custodial parent, becomes emancipated, marries, or dies.

-The amount of child support to be paid will be determined using the ND child support guidelines which are established by the North Dakota Department of Human Services.
-Both parents income is used in the computation, taking into consideration the custody arrangements, the number of children to be supported, and any child support obligations for children outside the marriage.
+Child support is calculated by applying the North Dakota child support guidelines which are established by the North Dakota Department of Human Services.
+Both parents income is used in the computation, taking into consideration the custody arrangements, how many children are to be supported, and any child support obligations for children outside the marriage.

-All child support orders will include a provision for health insurance if it is available at a reasonable cost for the obligated parent.
+All child support orders will include a provision for health insurance if such coverage can be obtained at a reasonable cost for the obligated parent.
 If the custodial parent is able provide health insurance at no cost (or for a nominal cost), that parent will be required to carry the health insurance coverage.
 If neither parent is able to provide health coverage for the child, it will not bar the ability of the child to be covered under public health coverage.

 Termination of parental rights does not automatically terminate child support, unless by an order of the court.
 If the court does end a parent's duty to support a child, it doesn't relieve the duty to pay back child support.